 The Neuropathology Core performs detailed neuropathologic examinations of patients with mild cognitive impairment and dementia to determine a definitive diagnosis.
 This core also provides a mechanism for characterizing cognitively normal older adults and provides tissue to investigators who are researching aging and dementia.

-5. Education and Information Transfer Core
+5. Outreach, Recruitment and Education Core